LeveeLin/LeveeLin.github.io/_pages/about.md

 - *2017.09 - 2020.06*, Shunde No.1 High School, Guangdong

 # 👩‍🏫 Research Assistant
-- *2022.02 - 2024.07*, Research on the design of TPMS lattice sturctures and their mechanical properties, supervised by [Prof. Lei Yang(杨磊)](https://www.researchgate.net/profile/Lei-Yang-129) WHUT.
+- *2022.02 - 2024.07*, Research on the design of TPMS lattice sturctures and their mechanical properties, supervised by Prof. Lei Yang(杨磊).
 - *2024.08 - 2025.08 (expected)*, Research on topology optimization of TPMS lattice sturctures and their mechanical properties, supervised by [Prof. Yu Wang(王煜)](https://scholar.google.com/citations?hl=zh-CN&user=Oo7c22wAAAAJ) GBU.